tikv/minstant/README.md

 // Code snipppet to measure

-let end: std::time::Duration = start.elapsed();
+let duration: std::time::Duration = start.elapsed();
 ```

 ## Motivation

 This library is used by an high performance tracing library [`minitrace-rust`](https://github.com/tikv/minitrace-rust).
 The main purpose is to use [TSC](https://en.wikipedia.org/wiki/Time_Stamp_Counter) on x86 processors to measure time at high speed without losing much accuracy.

-If TSC is inaccessible (on non-x86 systems) or unreliable, it will fallback to coarse time.
-Currently TSC timing only supports Linux on x86 or x86_64.
+## Platform Support

+Currently, only the Linux on `x86` or `x86_64` is backed by [TSC](https://en.wikipedia.org/wiki/Time_Stamp_Counter).
+On other platforms, `minstant` falls back to coarse time.
+If TSC is unstable, it will also fall back to coarse time.

 ## Benchmark